 Since 2010, the new generation SPECORD PLUS series, has offered even greater performance and precision in the field of UV/Vis spectroscopy with optimized diversity in equipment and service-friendliness as well as production technology.
 With the dual-beam spectrophotometers, it is even quicker to measure sample and reference materials simultaneously.
 The SPECORD PLUS instrument series are ideal for measuring liquid, solid and gaseous samples, opening up an incredible range of applications – from routine analysis to specific tasks in the fields of chemistry, pharmaceuticals, medicine, food safety, environmental analysis, life sciences and much more.

 "For me, the SPECORD is a really special device," says Sandra Wunsch, application specialist in the field of chemical analysis and SPECORD device expert at Analytik Jena.
 "It is compact, solid, robust and absolutely reliable.
 Depending on requirements, SPECORD models in the extensive product family range from popular entry-level devices to trusted workhorses.
 Depending on the model of the extensive product family, the SPECORD is a popular entry-level device or a reliable workhorse.
 Together with the user-friendly design and the intuitive and comprehensive software, the SPECORD is an analytical device that is simply a pleasure to work with."

+About Analytik Jena

+Analytik Jena is a provider of high-end analytical measuring technology, of instruments and products in the fields of biotechnology and molecular diagnostics, as well as liquid handling and automation technologies.
+Services, as well as device-specific consumables, tips, adapters and disposables, such as reagents or plastic articles, complete the Group’s extensive range of products.
+Analytik Jena has locations all over the world, with headquarters in Jena, Germany, and is part of the Swiss Endress+Hauser Group.

+Media contact

+Christin Domin PR + Media pr@analytik-jena.com | www.analytik-jena.com